jschhie/Interactive-Image-Classifier/README.md

 # Image Similarity Search for <i>Friends</i> (TV Show)

-> Written in MATLAB.
+> MATLAB

 # Project Overview
-This project serves as an interactive image classifier.
-Users can select either (1) a region/object within an image of choice, or (2) an entire image.
-The program then retrieves the top *n* = 5 most similar images to the given queries.
+<p>This interactive image classifier allows users to select a specific region/object within an image, or an entire image.
+The program retrieves the top n = 5 most similar photos based on the selection.</p>

-Similarity scores are computed using bag-of-words modeling and k-means clustering.
+<p>Similarity scores are calculated using bag-of-words modeling and k-means clustering, using a dataset of 6,600+ distinct video frames from the American TV series <i>Friends</i>.</p>

-Results are based off of a dataset of 6,600+ distinct video frames from the American T.V. series <i>Friends</i>. <b> Note: The dataset has not been provided in this repository. </b> Please see [visual demo](https://github.com/jschhie/image-detector-prog/#sample-results) instead.
+> Note: The dataset is not included in this repository.
+Please see the [visual demo](https://github.com/jschhie/image-detector-prog/#sample-results) for examples.

-A brief description of the terminology used can be found [here](https://github.com/jschhie/image-detector-prog/#terminology-mentioned).
+For a brief description of the terminology used, see [here](https://github.com/jschhie/image-detector-prog/#terminology-mentioned).

 # Table of Contents
 * [Sample Results](https://github.com/jschhie/image-detector-prog/#sample-results)